A Search for Hard X-ray/Soft $\gamma$-ray Emission from SPT-CL J2012-5649 (Abell 3667) Using INTEGRAL/ISGRI: Data Analysis

-All publicly available Science Windows (ScWs) covering the position of Abell~3667 (RA~=~$303.133^\circ$, Dec~=~$-56.833^\circ$, J2000) were retrieved from the INTEGRAL Science Data Archive\footnote{\url{https://www.isdc.unige.ch/integral/archive}}.
-After applying standard quality filters to exclude time intervals affected by elevated particle background, a total of 16 Science Windows were found within a $5^\circ$ radius of the cluster, shown in Table~\ref{tab:scw_all}.
-For the primary analysis, we restrict the dataset to the four pointings with the smallest angular separations from the cluster center ($\sim150$--170~arcmin), for which Abell~3667 lies well within the fully coded field of view of ISGRI.
-At larger off-axis angles ($\gtrsim3^\circ$), the coding fraction decreases rapidly and background systematics become increasingly dominant, substantially reducing sensitivity to faint and diffuse emission.
-Including such highly off-axis observations would therefore not improve, and could potentially degrade, the robustness of the derived flux constraints.
-The selected observations provide an effective ISGRI exposure of 2817~s at the cluster position.
-As a consistency check, we repeated the full ISGRI analysis including all publicly available Science Windows within a $5^\circ$ radius of Abell~3667.
-For this extended radius analysis, we restricted the energy range to 30--100~keV, where the ISGRI effective area is highest and the instrumental response is best controlled, avoiding the rapidly decreasing sensitivity above $\sim$100~keV.
-The results of this extended analysis are presented and discussed in Appendix~\ref{app:catalog_check}.
+All publicly available Science Windows (ScWs) covering the position of Abell~3667 (RA~=~$303.14^\circ$, Dec~=~$-56.84^\circ$, J2000) were retrieved from the INTEGRAL Science Data Archive\footnote{\url{https://www.isdc.unige.ch/integral/archive}}.
+After applying standard quality filters to exclude time intervals affected by elevated particle background, a total of 16 Science Windows were found within a $5^\circ$ radius of the cluster, as shown in Table~\ref{tab:scw_all}.
+For the primary analysis, we restrict the dataset to the four Science Windows with the smallest angular separations from the cluster center ($\sim$2.5$^\circ$--2.8$^\circ$, or equivalently 150--170~arcmin), for which Abell~3667 lies well within the fully coded field of view of ISGRI.
+At larger off-axis angles ($\gtrsim$3$^\circ$), the ISGRI coding fraction decreases rapidly and background systematics become increasingly dominant, substantially reducing sensitivity to faint and diffuse emission.
+Including the remaining 12 Science Windows at such large off-axis angles would therefore not improve, and could potentially degrade, the robustness of the derived flux constraints.
+The four selected Science Windows provide an effective ISGRI exposure of 2817~s at the cluster position.
+We note that this limited exposure reflects the absence of dedicated pointed INTEGRAL observations of Abell~3667 in the public archive; all available Science Windows are serendipitous observations in which the cluster falls within the ISGRI field of view rather than at the primary pointing position.

+As a consistency check, we repeated the full ISGRI analysis including all 16 publicly available Science Windows within a $5^\circ$ radius of Abell~3667.
+For this extended dataset, we restricted the energy range to 30--100~keV, where the ISGRI effective area is at its highest and the instrumental response is best controlled, thereby avoiding the rapidly decreasing sensitivity and increasing background systematics above $\sim$100~keV.
+The results of this extended analysis, which are fully consistent with the primary four-ScW results, are presented and discussed in Appendix~\ref{app:catalog_check}.